bfortuner/ml-glossary/docs/gradient_descent.rst

 .. _gradient_descent:

 ================
-Gradient descent
+Gradient Descent
 ================

-Gradient Descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
-In machine learning, we use gradient descent to update the parameters of our model.
-Parameters refer to coefficients in linear regression and weights in neural networks.
+Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+In machine learning, we use gradient descent to update the :ref:`parameters <glossary_parameters>` of our model.
+Parameters refer to coefficients in :doc:`linear_regression` and :ref:`weights <nn_weights>` in neural networks.

 How it works